-On this page, you can configure the Exposure level, Max gain, and Exposure mode related settings.
+On this page, you can set the Exposure level, Max gain, Exposure mode, and IR cut filter related settings.
 Detailed configurations will be automatically adjusted since the sensor library will automatically adjust the value according to the ambient light.

 Exposure control: